ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/isaac_perceptor/index.md

 ### Jetpack

-If you don’t already have the latest jetpack installed follow the instructions below.
+If you don't already have the latest jetpack installed follow the instructions below.
 The current version at the time of writing is Jetpack 6.2 with Isaac 3.2.

 If the Jetson is currently running Jetpack 6.0 or higher, [please use this guide to upgrade using apt to Jetpack 6.2](https://docs.nvidia.com/jetson/jetpack/install-setup/index.html#upgrade-jetpack).